empirica-systeme-gmbh/analyst-api-examples/Python/README.md

 Interpretation of result columns
 ----

-- /count in results is NULL --> address could not been found
+- `count` in results is NULL --> address could not been found
-- /count in result is 0 --> address have been found, but no matching cases in radius (check filter settings or max distance)
+- `count` in result is 0 --> address have been found, but no matching cases in radius (check filter settings or max distance)
+- `query` contains the query string that was sent using the [API](https://api-stage.empirica-systeme.de/api-docs/#/Queries/createQuery)